kasidit/qemu-mplm/README.md

 <p><p>
  <b>2.5.1 Default Migration:</b> <br>
 <p>
 MPLM is defined to be the default migration implementation of our modified QEMU here.
+In our example, we assume that the IP address of the destination host is 192.168.20.3.
 To perform a migration, you can invoke the following command.
 <p>
 <b>On the source host:</b><br>
 <pre>